bercowskya/NEUBIAS-Porto2019/README.md

 **[3] Plotting and data analysis**

+### The conda package manager

+conda is a package manager for keeping all of your packages up-to-date.
+It has plenty of functionality beyond our basic usage in class, which you can learn more about by reading the [docs](http://conda.pydata.org/docs/get-started.html).
+We will primarily be using conda to install and update packages.

+conda works from the command line.
+Now that you know how to get a command line prompt, you can start using conda.
+The first thing we'll do is update the packages that came with the Anaconda distribution.
+To do this, enter the following on the command line:

+    conda update --all

+We will now make a new environment (here called `ts13-plot`) and install the necessary packages, e.g. like this:

+    conda create --name ts13-plot python=3.6
+    conda activate ts13-plot

 We will first install some plotting packages we need, which are available as [PyViz](http://pyviz.org).

     conda install -c pyviz pyviz